ibnlanre/portal/README.md

 street.$set((prev) => `${prev} Apt 2`);
 ```

-#### `$tap` Method
+#### Accessing Nested Stores with `$tap`

-To simplify access to nested stores, you can use the `$tap` method.
-This method allows you to access nested stores using a dot-separated string, rather than chaining multiple stores together.
-The dot notation is particularly useful for working with deeply nested objects, as it streamlines the process of accessing nested stores and leverages [TypeScript][typeScript]'s intellisense for path suggestions.
+For convenience, you can use the `$tap` method to access deeply nested stores directly using a dot-separated string.
+This method streamlines access to nested stores, making it easy to work with complex state structures while leveraging [TypeScript][typeScript]'s IntelliSense for path suggestions.

 ```typescript
 const street = store.$tap("location.address.street");
 street.$get(); // 456 Elm St
 ```

-Calling `$tap` returns a store that represents the nested store.
-This store has the same [methods][method] as a regular store, and can be used to access and update the nested state.
-Additionally, the store returned by `$tap` is a reference to the nested store, and updates to the nested store will also update the parent store.
-It also means you can write cool stuff like this:
+The $tap method returns a reference to the nested store, which means you can access and update the nested state directly:

 ```typescript
 store.$tap("location.address.street").$set("789 Oak St");
 ```

+This approach makes working with deeply nested state intuitive and efficient.

 ### Asynchronous State

-The `createStore` function can also accept an [asynchronous][asynchronous] function that returns a [promise][promise].
-This is useful for fetching data asynchronously.
-The function must return a [promise][promise] that resolves to the initial state.
+The `createStore` function also supports [asynchronous][asynchronous] state initialization.
+You can pass an async function that returns a [Promise][promise] resolving to the initial state.
+This is particularly useful for scenarios where the initial state needs to be fetched from an external API.

-**Note** that the store will be empty until the [promise][promise] resolves.
-Additionally, even if the [promise][promise] returns an object, it would be treated as a primitive value.
-This is because chained stores are created from objects passed to the `createStore` function, during [initialization][initialization].
+**Note** that the store will remain empty until the [Promise][promise] resolves.
+Also, if the resolved value is an object, it will be treated as a primitive value, not as a nested store.
+This is because nested stores are only created during [initialization][initialization] from objects directly passed to createStore.

+Here’s an example:

 ```typescript
 type State = { apartment: string };